Perspectives

 Loxamed expands in West Africa

-Loxamed was among the companies invited by the MEDEF on October 26 and 27, 2021.
-The opportunity for the Loxamed team, led by its Managing Director, Matthieu Guillotin, and accompanied by Cedric Lacour, Sales & Marketing Director and Dr. François Teboul from Télédok, to meet the Rwandan authorities.
+Loxamed was one of the companies invited by the MEDEF on October 26 and 27, 2021.
+It was an opportunity for the Loxamed team, led by Managing Director Matthieu Guillotin and accompanied by Sales & Marketing Director Cédric Lacour and Télédok's Docteur François Teboul, to meet with the Rwandan authorities.

-With Franck Riester, Minister Delegate to the Minister of Europe and Foreign Affairs, in charge of Foreign Trade and Attractiveness.
+With Franck Riester, Minister Delegate to the Minister of Europe and Foreign Affairs, responsible for Foreign Trade and Attractiveness.

-The mobile medical solutions proposed by Loxamed will be installed initially in the capital Kigali before being deployed throughout the country.
+Loxamed's mobile medical solutions will initially be installed in the capital Kigali, before being deployed throughout the country.